Mends Street Jetty: History

-Later services included a business operated by Jack Olsen and Claes Sutton, who ran a fleet including the Valfreda Valkyrie I and II, Valhalla and the Valdhana between jetties at Point Belches near The Narrows, Mends Street and Coode Street.
+Later services included a business, the Swan River Ferry company, operated by Jack Olsen and Claes Sutton, who ran a fleet including the Valfreda Valkyrie I and II, Valhalla and the Valdhana between jetties at Point Belches near The Narrows, Mends Street and Coode Street.
+In 2023 the jetty was extended and modernised for better accessibility, and the extension floats on the water to match the height of the ferry entrance instead of a fixed platform.

 Services

 Mends Street Jetty is served by Transperth ferry services to Elizabeth Quay operated by Captain Cook Cruises.

 The jetty is also used for charter ferry services.